teknohog/dyfi-ddns-updater/README.md

 # dyfi-ddns-updater

 Client for updating the IP to your free hostname at https://dy.fi.
-Your network's IP is checked for changes every 2 minutes, or if it hasn't changed, still do a request to dyfi after 6 days +-60 random minutes, so that your hostname doesn't get released.
+The script checks for IP changes every 2 minutes, or if it hasn't changed in 6 days, still do a request to dyfi after 6 days so that your hostname doesn't get released.

-Requires the `requests` pip package, and is only made to work on linux.
+## Setup
+### Install dependencies
+Run `pip install --requirement requirements.txt`

+### Test setup
 - `chmod +x dyfi_ddns_updater.py`
-- Run `./dyfi_ddns_updater.py --help` for more information
+- `./dyfi_ddns_updater.py --help` for more information
 - Example `dyfi_ddns_updater.py -u="user@example.com" -p="password" -n="example.dy.fi"`

-## Run on system startup and in the background
+## Running on system startup in the background
-It is easiest and reliable to create a systemctl service for the script.
+It is easiest and most reliable to create a systemctl service for the script.

 Create `/lib/systemd/system/dyfi.service`

 ```bash